rn00m/owddm-blog-portfolio/README.md

 In the .env file paste the token and endpoint, example below:
 HYGRAPH_ENDPOINT=https://api-ap-northeast-1.hygraph.com/v2/xxxxxxxxxxxx/master
-HYGRAPH_TOKEN=whateverTokenThatGotCreatedComesHereAndDoNotUseSpacesYesIKnowAPersonWhomUsedSpacesForBetterReadablity!!!DoNotDoThat!!!
+HYGRAPH_TOKEN=whateverTokenThatGotCreatedComesHereAndDoNotUseSpacesYesIKnowAPersonWhomUsedSpacesForBetterReadablity

-Always remember the to check the .gitignore that the .env is listed (see example), because you do not want any API listed on GIT, some exceptions can be applied for Public API, but if you can, learn not to upload any API:
+Always remember the to check the .gitignore that the .env is listed (see example), because you do not want any API keys listed on GIT, some exceptions can be applied for Public API, but if you can...just don't.

 example .gitignore
-# environment variables
+... # environment variables ...
 .env
 .env.production